 No. General liability insurance is a “broad insurance policy” that covers risks like bodily injury and property damage.

-Most businesses have a need for general liability insurance, as it lays a great foundation of protection for the company.
+Most small businesses have a need for general liability insurance, as it lays a great foundation of protection for the company.

 Is professional liability included in a business owner’s policy (BOP)?